anthony-mills/s3-video/readme.txt

 Updated the videoJS swf player file to fix security vulnerabilities (for details see https://github.com/videojs/video.js/issues/435 )
 Updated VideoJS library and style sheet to V4.0
-Fixed bug, stopping the successful resizing of videos when the dimensions are added inline to the video embed shortcode
+Fixed bug, stopping the successful resizing of videos when the dimensions are added inline to the video embed shortcode Ability to define a custom default player size in the plugin settings page

 = 0.97 =
 Added support for Amazon S3 prefixes allowing faster traversal of buckets containing alot of files